Q: What can I compost with Wompost?

 Q: Can you take used tissues?

-A: Broadly, no. If they were used for the flu, or a bloody nose, this could spread disease with our workers.
-However, if they are used for non-contagious purposes (like a good cry), it should be ok.
-Use your judgement, and please keep us safe!
+A: Broadly, no. Some of our workers have partners who are immuno-compromised.
+If tissues were used for the flu, COVID-19, or a bloody nose then this could spread disease with our workers.
+However if they are used for non-contagious purposes (like a good cry) it should be ok.
+Use your judgement and please keep us safe!

-A: Broadly, no. If they were used for the flu, or a bloody nose, this could spread disease with our workers.
-However, if they are used for non-contagious purposes (like a good cry), it should be ok.
-Use your judgement, and please keep us safe!
+A: Broadly, no. Some of our workers have partners who are immuno-compromised.
+If tissues were used for the flu, COVID-19, or a bloody nose then this could spread disease with our workers.
+However if they are used for non-contagious purposes (like a good cry) it should be ok.
+Use your judgement and please keep us safe!

 Q: Can you take white paper towels?